 “Basketball, as it is taught by Coach Boone, is a formula for success.
 Jim Boone does not just teach basketball, he teaches life lessons.
 He has developed a philosophy that exceeds the boundaries of offense and defense.
 Jim’s programs have been yearly one of the nation’s most successful on any level, and the primary reason, is because he brings an overriding purpose to everything he does.
 ‘Commitment to Excellence,’ is the credo that Jim has used to oversee the values and principles that govern his teams.”

-– Dale Brown, Former Head Coach Louisiana State University
+– Dale Brown, HOF Coach and retired Head Coach Louisiana State University

 “Coach Boone’s knowledge of Motion Offense and his Pack Line Defense, coupled with his ability to teach it effectively is unparalleled.
 His teams are always fundamentally sound, extremely well coached and very, very good offensively and defensively.”